Star Wars: Battlefront: Canceled spin-off

-Fan-made sequel games
+Other releases

+Star Wars Battlefront II: Inferno Squad

+Battlefront II: Inferno Squad is a novel written by Christie Golden.
+The novel was published on July 25, 2017, by Del Rey Books.
+The story takes place immediately after the events of Star Wars: Episode IV – A New Hope (1977).
+Inferno Squad is the second book in the Star Wars: Battlefront tie-in novel series, following Battlefront: Twilight Company.
+The novel follows Iden Versio, protagonist of the Star Wars Battlefront II single-player campaign.
+The book focuses on Inferno Squad's creation and its early missions.

 Galaxy in Turmoil

 On January 25, 2016, Frontwire Studios began an attempt to produce an unofficial Battlefront installment called Galaxy in Turmoil.
 The fan made game was in production using Unreal Engine 4 and was based on the canceled Star Wars: Battlefront III by Free Radical Design.
 Although early versions of the game contained assets from Free Radical Design, they soon became "place holders" as the full game planned to be released using assets and music made from the ground up.
 On June 4, 2016, Galaxy in Turmoil gained a distribution deal through Valve and was planned to be released for free on Steam which generated a fair amount of attention.

 On June 22, 2016, Lucasfilm requested the production of Galaxy in Turmoil be halted.
 On July 31, 2016, Frontwire Studios announced the cancellation of the game was due to the "possibility of Galaxy in Turmoil taking away attention from Electronic Arts's Battlefront franchise".
 Proposals of Galaxy in Turmoil falling under the paywall of Electronic Arts, and ideas of Lucasfilm giving Frontwire Studios a Star Wars license were both rejected due to an agreement between Electronic Arts and Lucasfilm.
 Although Frontwire Studios may have fallen within Fair Use laws, legal conflict was avoided and the project was canceled.
 There is a playable alpha that contains assets from Free Radical Design that was released to the public then removed early within Galaxy in Turmoil's lifetime.
 Galaxy in Turmoil is now planned to be redeveloped as a brand new cyberpunk-themed IP without any Star Wars references, but still with Battlefront III-inspired mechanics including space-to-ground battles.

-On March 23, 2022, Frontwire Studios announced that they had cancelled development on the game, citing a lack of funds, as well as the team going their own separate ways.
-The Frontwire Studios name had lapsed, though someone re-registered the name on March 19 and put up a rough version of the old website.
+In December 2019, Frontwire Studios released a free demo and launched a Kickstarter in order to secure $500k for the development of the full game.
+On March 22, 2022, Frontwire Studios announced that it had cancelled development on the game, citing a lack of funds, as well as the team going their own separate ways.